-- Search by author, title, keyword, name of academic department and/or date with the phrase “honors theses”
+- Search by author, title, keyword, name of academic department and/or date -- with the words: honors thesis

-- As an example, you can consider trying a key word search in combination with the following words:
+- As examples, you can consider trying a key word search in combination with the following words --

-How to request digital scans or reading room access to theses:
+How to request digital scans or reading room access to theses written through 2019?

-You will need to create an online account in the HOLLIS Special Request system to submit requests for reading room use or digital scanning.
-After you create an account, you may submit your request as either Request for Reading Room or Request for Photoduplication.
+You will need to create an online account in the HOLLIS Special Request system to submit requests for reading room use or digital copies.
+After you create an account, you may submit your request as either a Reading Room Request or a Copy Request.

 - Library: Harvard University Archives

-Please be sure to complete an individual request form for each unique title and call number.
+Please be sure to complete a separate request form for each unique title and call number.

-Imaging Services currently charges a flat rate of $135 to scan and deliver copies of Harvard theses for reference use.
-If a digital version of the thesis or dissertation already exists (and scanning is not necessary to produce a copy), Imaging Services only will charge a $30 fee to download a copy.
+Imaging Services currently charges a flat rate of $135 to scan and deliver copies of Harvard theses, dissertations, and prize papers for reference use.
+If a digital version of the work already exists, Imaging Services only will charge a $30 fee to download a copy.

-When you submit the online order form, Imaging Services staff will reply with cost and delivery information.
+When you submit the online copy request, Imaging Services staff will reply with cost and delivery information.